 Arunjot Singh, MD, MPH Arunjot Singh, MD, MPH, is an attending physician in the General Diagnostic Gastroenterology (GI) Program at Children's Hospital of Philadelphia.
-Locations: Main Campus; Specialty Care, Lancaster Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Medical SchoolMD - Jefferson Medical College, Thomas Jefferson University, Philadelphia, PA ResidencySocial Pediatrics - Children's Hospital at Montefiore - Albert Einstein College of Medicine, Bronx, NY FellowshipPediatric Gastroenterology, Hepatology and Nutrition - Columbia University Medical Center - New York Presbyterian Hospital, New York, NY Graduate DegreeMPH - Jefferson College of Population Health, Thomas Jefferson University, Philadelphia, PA Titles and Academic Titles Attending Physician Departments and Services General Diagnostic Gastroenterology (GI) Program Division of Gastroenterology, Hepatology and NutritionKohlâs GI Nutrition and Diagnostic CenterCenter for Celiac Disease Publications Books2018 Singh A, Lusman S: Peritonitis.
+Locations: Main Campus; Specialty Care, Lancaster Patient Ratings: ★★★★★ ★★★★★ | Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Medical SchoolMD - Jefferson Medical College, Thomas Jefferson University, Philadelphia, PA ResidencySocial Pediatrics - Children's Hospital at Montefiore - Albert Einstein College of Medicine, Bronx, NY FellowshipPediatric Gastroenterology, Hepatology and Nutrition - Columbia University Medical Center - New York Presbyterian Hospital, New York, NY Graduate DegreeMPH - Jefferson College of Population Health, Thomas Jefferson University, Philadelphia, PA Titles and Academic Titles Attending Physician Conditions Treated Celiac Disease Departments and Services General Diagnostic Gastroenterology (GI) Program Division of Gastroenterology, Hepatology and NutritionKohlâs GI Nutrition and Diagnostic CenterCenter for Celiac Disease Publications Books2018 Singh A, Lusman S: Peritonitis.
 The 5-Minute Pediatric Consult.
 LWW, 8, 2018 Posters and Presentations2018 Sattar A, Bierly P, Verma R, Fahey L, Hlywiak K, Feigenbaum K, Singh A. Evolution of Body Mass Index and Obesity in Children with Celiac Disease.
 North American Society of Pediatric Gastroenterology, Hepatology and Nutrition Annual Meeting, October 2018.
 2017 Borlack R, Singh A, Green P, Reilly N: “Persistent Villous Atrophy is Common in Children with Treated Celiac Disease.”
 Digestive Diseases Week, April 2017 Singh A, Borlack R, Green P, Reilly N: “Comparing the Therapeutic Response in Eosinophilic Esophagitis between Children with and without Celiac Disease.”
 North American Society of Pediatric Gastroenterology, Hepatology and Nutrition Annual Meeting, November 2017.
 2016 Singh A, Do C, Bhagat G, Green P, Lavine J, Tycko B: A Combined Genetic-Epigenetic Strategy for Identifying Celiac Disease Susceptibility Loci, Poster Presentation.
 World Congress of Pediatric Gastroenterology, Hepatology and Nutrition Poster Presentation October 2016.
 2015 Singh A, Picoraro J, Jain P, Demirdag Y, Martinez M, Khlevner J: “Spectrum of Immunodeficiency in Gastrointestinal Atresia and TTC7a Mutation” North American Society of Pediatric Gastroenterology, Hepatology and Nutrition Annual Meeting Poster Presentation October 2015.
-Awards and Honors 2017 Oberfield Research Award in Translational Science – Department of Pediatrics, Columbia University Medical Center 2017, Sanofi Innovations Award Grant Recipient - Co-Investigator 2016, Research Poster of Distinction - World Congress of Pediatric Gastroenterology 2015-2017, Seidenberg Family Foundation Training Stipend - Funding for Celiac Epigenetics Research 2014, Eastern Society for Pediatric Research Travel Award 2014, Chairman's Award for Distinction in Research, Children’s Hospital at Montefiore - Albert Einstein College of Medicine 2012, Teaching & Tomorrow Program Travel Grant, North American Society for Pediatric Gastroenterology, Hepatology and Nutrition 2010-2011, Hobart Amory Hare Honor Society, Jefferson Medical College Editorial and Academic Positions 2015-present, Ad Hoc Reviewer, Pediatrics 2015-present, Ad Hoc Reviewer, Journal of Public Health Leadership and Memberships Memberships in Professional Organizations International 2014-Present, North American Society for Pediatric Gastroenterology, Hepatology and Nutrition (NASPGHAN) (Member, Committee of Public Affairs and Advocacy, 2015-2017) 2015-present, North American Society for the Study of Celiac Disease (NASSCD) National 2010-present, American Association of Physicians of Indian Origin (AAPI) 2011-present, American Academy of Pediatrics (AAP) 2015-present, American College of Gastroenterology (ACG) 2016-present, American Gastroenterology Association (AGA) Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Awards and Honors 2017 Oberfield Research Award in Translational Science – Department of Pediatrics, Columbia University Medical Center 2017, Sanofi Innovations Award Grant Recipient - Co-Investigator 2016, Research Poster of Distinction - World Congress of Pediatric Gastroenterology 2015-2017, Seidenberg Family Foundation Training Stipend - Funding for Celiac Epigenetics Research 2014, Eastern Society for Pediatric Research Travel Award 2014, Chairman's Award for Distinction in Research, Children’s Hospital at Montefiore - Albert Einstein College of Medicine 2012, Teaching & Tomorrow Program Travel Grant, North American Society for Pediatric Gastroenterology, Hepatology and Nutrition 2010-2011, Hobart Amory Hare Honor Society, Jefferson Medical College Editorial and Academic Positions 2015-present, Ad Hoc Reviewer, Pediatrics 2015-present, Ad Hoc Reviewer, Journal of Public Health Leadership and Memberships Memberships in Professional Organizations International 2014-Present, North American Society for Pediatric Gastroenterology, Hepatology and Nutrition (NASPGHAN) (Member, Committee of Public Affairs and Advocacy, 2015-2017) 2015-present, North American Society for the Study of Celiac Disease (NASSCD) National 2010-present, American Association of Physicians of Indian Origin (AAPI) 2011-present, American Academy of Pediatrics (AAP) 2015-present, American College of Gastroenterology (ACG) 2016-present, American Gastroenterology Association (AGA) Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.